Impakter

 Related Articles: Leveraging the Ocean’s Carbon Removal Potential | ‘Ocean Emergency’ Declared at UN Ocean Conference

-Through its Oceans Practice initiative, WWF also forms partnerships with both the private and public sectors to restore ocean health, supporting various other initiatives for doing so.
+Through its Oceans Practice initiative, WWF also forms partnerships with both the private and public sectors to restore ocean health, supporting various other initiatives aimed at achieving this goal.

 “These initiatives cover a variety of habitats, species, and issues, but each is inspired and informed by the aspirations and well-being of communities that depend on the ocean,” explains Pepe Clarke, WWF’s Oceans Practice Lead.